-24. Related Party Transactions
+23. Related Party Transactions

 Halkirk Properties Limited ("Halkirk") is a company that is partially owned by a Trustee of Killam.
-Since 2016, Killam and Halkirk have been developing a 240-unit building adjacent to the Brewery Market in Halifax, Nova Scotia with a total development budget of \$79.5 million.
+Since 2016, Killam and Halkirk have been developing a 240-unit building adjacent to the Brewery Market in Halifax, Nova Scotia with a total development budget of \$83.1 million.
 Construction of the development is managed by Killam and the cost of construction is funded 50/50 by each partner.
-The building is expected to be completed in September 2018.
+Killam has a commitment in place to purchase the other 50% interest in this development.
+The building reached substantial completion in October 2018.